CrzyMan/Space-Invaders/README.md

 The Game: Space Invaders (or at least a rudimentary version)

 Credits: <br/>
-- frodude95: art
+- frodude95: _Chief Aesthetics Officer_
-- CrzyMan: code
+- CrzyMan: _Chief Software Engineer_